On this Day August 7

 1982 – “Eye of the Tiger,” from the movie “Rocky III,” is midway through a six-week domination of the pop chart.
 The track garners Survivor a Grammy for Best Rock Performance by Duo or Group With Vocal.

-1782 – General George Washington, commander in chief of the Continental Army, creates the “Badge for Military Merit” (today known as the Purple Heart) — a decoration consisting of a purple, heart-shaped piece of silk, edged with a narrow binding of silver, with the word “Merit” stitched across the face in silver.
+1782 – General George Washington, commander in chief of the Continental Army, creates the “Badge for Military Merit” — a decoration for valor consisting of a purple, heart-shaped piece of silk with the word “Merit” stitched across the face.
+Only three soldiers were awarded the badge before it fell into disuse.
+It was revived in 1932 as the Purple Heart, consisting of a bust of Washington below a coat of arms.

 1959 – NASA launches the Explorer 6 satellite to study trapped radiation, galactic cosmic rays and geomagnetism in the upper atmosphere.
 It is the first spacecraft to transmit images of Earth from orbit.